IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket.html.markdown

 # HPCS enabled COS bucket

-Create or delete an COS bucket with a Hyper Protect Crypto Services (HPCS) standard or root key.For more details about HPCS see https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started .Firstly we need to create a HPCS instance.After that is done you need to initialize the instance properly with the crypto units, in order to create, or manage Hyper Protect Crypto Service keys.
-For more information, about how to initialize the Hyper Protect Crypto Service instance, see https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-initialize-hsm only for HPCS instance.
-We are using existing cos instance to create bucket , so no need to create any cos instance via a terraform.
-For more details about creation of HPCS instance using terraform see https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/hpcs
+Create or delete a COS bucket with a Hyper Protect Crypto Services (HPCS) root key.For more details about HPCS see https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started .To enable HPCS on a COS bucket, an HPCS instance is required and needs to be initialized by loading the master key to create and manage HPCS keys.
+For more information on initializing the HPCS instance, see https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-initialize-hsm-recovery-crypto-unit.
+To create an HPCS instance using terraform, see https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/hpcs.

 ## Example usage